 For teenagers or young adults who still have their wisdom teeth, it is typically best to seek a full dental evaluation before those wisdom teeth result in pain or other complications.
 If you are already experiencing these symptoms, that means it is time to consult with an experienced oral surgeon about having a wisdom tooth extraction.

-The OMS Center of South Louisiana is pleased to provide wisdom teeth removal for patients throughout Slidell, LA, and the surrounding area.
+The OMS Center of South Louisiana is pleased to provide wisdom teeth removal for patients throughout Southern Louisiana, and the surrounding area.
 Our practice has a reputation for excellent clinical outcomes, a comforting approach to patient care, and placing a high priority on safety.

 What are Wisdom Teeth?